 In the Spotlight

-FY16 Helium Auction Yields $28.54 Million The Bureau of Land Management conducted its second annual auction of Federal helium at the Amarillo Field Office, under the terms of the Helium Stewardship Act of 2013.
-A total of 300 MMcf from the Federal Helium Reserve near Amarillo was offered in 18 lots ranging from 5-25 MMcf.
-Bids ranged from $100 to $106 per Mcf, generating a total of $28,545,000 in revenue.
+The Bureau of Land Management (BLM) conducted its third annual auction of Federal crude helium at the Amarillo Field Office, under the terms of the Helium Stewardship Act (Act) of 2013.
+The BLM offered a total of 400 million cubic feet (MMcf) from the Federal Helium Reserve near Amarillo, representing 40 percent of the total volume the BLM will make available from the Reserve in Fiscal Year 2017.
+The BLM offered the helium in 24 lots ranging from 5-25 MMcf to a diverse array of companies from around the world.
+Bids ranged from $105 to $110 per thousand cubic feet, generating a total of $42,840,000 in revenue.

 There are currently no major planning projects for the Amarillo Field Office

 All other planning projects for the Amarillo Field Office